raphael-proust/OGL-SRD5/pages/13.treasure/default.md

 *Ring, rare (requires attunement)*

 While wearing this ring, you can use an action to speak its command word.
 When you do so, you can see into and through solid matter for 1 minute.
-This vision has a radius of 30 feet.
+This vision has a radius of 9.0m.
 To you, solid objects within that radius appear transparent and don't prevent light from passing through them.
-The vision can penetrate 1 foot of stone, 1 inch of common metal, or up to 3 feet of wood or dirt.
+The vision can penetrate 0.3m of stone, 2.5cm of common metal, or up to 0.9m of wood or dirt.
 Thicker substances block the vision, as does a thin sheet of lead.

 Whenever you use the ring again before taking a long rest, you must succeed on a DC 15 Constitution saving throw or gain one level of exhaustion.